greenbone/openvas-scanner/INSTALL.md

 Setting up an openvas-scanner requires the following steps:

-1. (optional) You may decide to change the default scanner preferences by setting them in the file `$prefix/etc/openvassd.conf`.
+1. (optional) You may decide to change the default scanner preferences by setting them in the file `$prefix/etc/openvas.conf`.
 If that file does not exist (default), then the default settings are used.
-You can view them with `openvassd -s`.
+You can view them with `openvas -s`.
 The output of that command is a valid configuration file.
-The man page (`man openvassd`) provides details about the available settings, among these opportunities to restrict access of scanner regarding scan targets and interfaces.
+The man page (`man openvas`) provides details about the available settings, among these opportunities to restrict access of scanner regarding scan targets and interfaces.